qmaness-hue/EGR314qmaness.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 **Role and Responsibilities**

-The role of this subsystem of the EV Scope is to accurately recieve instruction from the human interface and camera (in some cases), and then interpret that information and make movements to accomplish the given need.
+The role of this subsystem of the EV Scope is to accurately recieve instruction from the human interface, and then interpret that information and make movements to accomplish the given need.
 The motor needs to accurately move in the manner that the user wishes--meaning that the motor has to accurately interpret data from the human interface, and subsequently make precise movement to accomplish the given task.

 ## Selected Microcontroller

-The microcontroller I selected for the motor system is the PIC18F57Q43, a microcontroller provided in class.
+The microcontroller I selected for the motor system is the surface mount version of the PIC18F57Q43, a microcontroller provided in class.
 The motor driver and gearmotor I selected are compatible with the PIC18F57Q43.
 The motor driver I selected--the TMC2209--utilizes the GPIO and UART (uneccessary) interface.
 The UART with MPLAB interface is covered in depth during class, making it a well understood software.
 All parameters appear to match up, as I did the component selection with the microcontroller given in class in mind.

 **MPLAB Pin Configuration**
 ![](TQFP48.png)